A higher-order tangent map and a conjecture on the higher Nash blowup of curves: Introduction

 \section{Introduction}

+In recent years several authors have introduced higher-order versions of the Jacobian matrix.
+In \cite{D3}, a higher-order Jacobian matrix is studied in relation with the higher Nash blowup of a hypersurface.
+More recently, in \cite{BD,BJNB}, a similar matrix is introduced for any finitely generated algebra.
+In these articles the matrices are used to study singularities in arbitrary characteristic or to study algebraic properties of the module of K\"ahler differentials of high order.
+In another but related direction, in \cite{dFDo} it is described a matrix associated to a relative compactification of the induced map on the main components of jet schemes of a projective birational morphism.

+In this paper we introduce a matrix that represents a higher-order tangent map of a morphism.
+This matrix involves higher-order derivatives, making it more suitable for some computations related to jet-spaces.
+Our main application of this matrix is the solution of a conjecture by T. Yasuda related to the higher Nash blowup of formal curves.

 The Nash blowup and the higher Nash blowup of an algebraic variety are modifications that replace singular points by limits of certain vector spaces associated to the variety at non-singular points.
-There are several questions relating these modifications to resolution of singularities (see \cite{No, S, Y1}).
-Those questions have been treated in \cite{No,R,GS-2,Hi,Sp,Y1}.
-The case of toric varieties had also been studied in \cite{GS-1} and, more recently, in \cite{GM,GT, At, D1}.
+There are several questions relating these modifications to resolution of singularities (\cite{No, S, Y1}).
+Those questions have been treated in \cite{No,R,GS-1,GS-2,Hi,Sp,Y1,GT,GM, At, D1, DG, T}.
+In \cite{Y1}, T. Yasuda proved that the higher Nash blowup solves singularities of curves.
+In a subsequent paper, Yasuda gave a conjectural explicit description of the semigroup of the higher Nash blowup of formal curves.
+In this paper we show that the conjecture is true for toric curves but false in general.

-The recent interest in the case of toric varieties is due essentially to the papers \cite{GM, GT}, where it is proved that the iteration of the Nash blowup coincides with a combinatorial algorithm.
-Our main goal in this paper is to generalize their description for the higher Nash blowup.

-It was proved in \cite{D2} that the \textit{normalization} of the higher Nash blowup of \textit{normal} toric varieties can be described in terms of a Gr\"obner fan of a certain ideal.
-The main obstruction to remove the hypothesis of normality was to prove the existence of a finite open cover for the higher Nash blowup given by subsets that are invariant under the action of the torus.
-That cover could provide a combinatorial description as explained in \cite{GT}.

-In this paper we show the existence of such a cover by introducing a higher-order Jacobian matrix that represents a higher-order derivative of a morphism.
-This matrix involves higher-order derivatives making it more suitable to the computations we require for the higher Nash blowup.
-A careful investigation of this matrix for monomial morphisms will provide the necessary tools to construct the desired cover.
-As a consequence, we are able to give a completely combinatorial description of the affine charts of the higher Nash blowup of a (not necessarily normal) toric variety.

-We would like to point out that the hypothesis of normality has been a constant in problems related to Nash blowups.
-For instance, in \cite{GS-1,GS-2, Hi, Sp, At, D2}, normality is a crucial assumption.
-Inspired by the techniques and results of \cite{GM,GT}, we are able to remove that hypothesis in our results by studying directly the semigroup defining the toric variety, as it is done in the mentioned papers.

-We conclude with a brief discussion on some problems related to the higher Nash blowup of toric varieties that could be addressed using the techniques developed in this paper.